 Will My Insurance Cover Dry Needling?

-That depends on your specific insurance plan.
-At Axes, we believe everyone should have access to the effective and evidence-backed physical therapy they need to improve their quality of life and get back to feeling like themselves.
-If it’s most convenient for you, we can contact your insurance company and see if dry needling is covered.
+That depends on your particular insurance plan.
+At Axes, we believe everyone deserves the professional, personalized, and proven treatment plans they need to improve their quality of life and get back to living the life they want.
+If it’s most convenient for you, we can go over your insurance plan and determine if physical therapy is included in your coverage.

 Some of the other services we offer in Matson, MO are: